inesea/ping-pong-weather/README.md

 # ping-pong-weather
-google app script trigger for ping pong weather check
+Google Apps Script trigger for ping pong weather check.

+It requires an API key to access `api.weatherapi.com`.